Murder charge for Ohio deputy in Casey Goodson Jr. shooting

 The Franklin County coroner said in March that Goodson had been shot five times in the back.

-A judge scheduled an initial hearing for Meade on Friday.
-A message was left with Meade’s attorney, who has previously said that the coroner’s report has no bearing on what actually happened that day.
+A judge scheduled an initial hearing Friday for Meade.
+A message was left seeking comment from Meade’s attorney, who has previously said the coroner’s report has no bearing on what actually happened that day.

 The case remains under criminal investigation by the U.S. attorney’s office with help from the Justice Department’s Civil Rights Division.